The history of glucosamine and chondroitin

 The way that glucosamine works is a very complicated process.
 In a nutshell, cartilage consists of several different cells, one of which is chondrocytes.
 Chondrocytes are responsible for synthesizing new cartilage.
 Through normal wear, cartilage is constantly being broken down and replaced.
-When a dog has hip dysplasia or ages, the chondrocytes do not have the building blocks available to them to build enough new cartilage to keep up with the breakdown of the old cartilage.
+When an animal develops arthritis, the chondrocytes do not have the building blocks available to them to build enough new cartilage to keep up with the breakdown of the old cartilage.
 Glucosamine provides the building blocks to synthesize new cartilage.
 Glucosamine is the building block necessary for the production of the substances called glycosaminoglycans.
 The glycosaminoglycans are combined with hyaluronic acid to make the substance proteoglycans.
 The proteoglycans and collagen are the main structures of cartilage.

 |Chondroitin blocks destructive enzymes that break down cartilage in the joint.